alukin/polyglot-test-quarkus/README.md

-# polyglot project
+# Polyglot bug reproduser for Quarkus

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

-!!!!
-THIS IS A TEST REPRODUCER for polyglot support in Quarkus.
-It is brocken since 1.3.0 release !!!!
+**THIS IS A BUG REPRODUCER for polyglot support in Quarkus.
+Polyglot support is brocken in Quarkus since 1.3.0 release dues to class loader changes in Quarkus 1.3.0.
+ **

+Bug is in development mode only.
+Polyglot ()JavaScript in this case) works in final builds in Java and Native mode.

+This code also contains work-around commented out

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode